 The Colorado PDMP is a complex system involving healthcare prescribers, pharmacies, state systems, patients, technology, policy, legislation, and funding.
 Future state recommendations support an improved PDMP ecosystem which will support the goals of reducing the volume of prescription medications, reducing medication costs, and supporting prescribers in the delivery of quality care.
-Moving forward will require cross collaboration among public and provider stakeholders including legislative and policy review, determining oversight roles (currently the Department of Regulatory Affairs (DORA) oversees the PDMP) and funding opportunities identified.
+Moving forward will require cross collaboration among public and provider stakeholders including legislative and policy review, determining oversight roles (currently the Division of Professions and Occupations (DPO) housed in the Department of Regulatory Agencies (DORA) oversees the PDMP) and funding opportunities identified.
+The identification of additional funding opportunities, not only for PDMP infrastructure costs but also enhancements, expansion, and integrations is necessary to optimize the PDMP ecosystem.